lucasmccabe/contagion/docs/installation.rst

 Installation
 ============

 Installing contagion
 --------------------

-Install contagion with pip_:
+We can install contagion with pip_:

 ::

     pip install contagion

 Upgrading contagion
 --------------------

-Upgrade contagion with pip_:
+We can upgrade contagion with pip_:

 ::

     pip install contagion --upgrade

 Requirements